 d.
-Describe how the State ensures that the minimum number is sufficient to not reveal any personally identifiable information.3 e.
-If the State's minimum number of students for purposes of reporting is lower than the minimum number of students for accountability purposes, provide the State's minimum number of students for purposes of reporting.
+Describe how the State ensures that the minimum number is sufficient to not reveal any personally identifiable information.

 For the past five years, North Carolina has used a minimum N-size of 30 for accountability purposes.
 The NCDPI Division of Accountability Services with the Data Management Group (DMG), an internal cross-division group that reviews all data rules and policies, determine N-sizes that will allow for meaningful reporting that does not compromise Personally Identifiable Information (PII).